-Collusion is when individuals purposefully act to let someone, who otherwise wouldn’t gain access, in through a secured point.
-With collusion, the one with the keycard is at fault as the intention is to bypass the security measures in place in order for someone unauthorised to gain access.
-Again, the reasons for acting in such a way may be innocent – and it could be as simple as someone forgetting their own keycard and temporarily borrowing a colleague’s – but equally a system that allows for this could leave you vulnerable.
+Collusion is when individuals purposely let an unauthorised person in through a secured point, bypassing security measures.
+While the reasons may be innocent, and it could be as simple as someone forgetting their own keycard and temporarily borrowing a colleague’s – but equally a system that allows for this could leave you vulnerable.

 In the graphic below, we have highlighted some of the steps that can be taken to improve your entrance security and help prevent tailgating and collusion.
 If you would like more detail, continue reading the blog below too…

-Whilst intelligent turnstiles can detect unauthorised entry via tailgating and raise an alarm, detecting unauthorised entry via collusion is more difficult, and requires other strategies and security measures to be taken to support even the most intelligent entrance control turnstiles.
+Whilst intelligent turnstiles can detect unauthorised entry via tailgating and raise the alarm, detecting unauthorised entry via collusion is more difficult and requires other strategies and security measures to be taken to support even the most intelligent entrance control turnstiles.

-Our Door Detective range works to reinforce access control systems by monitoring the throughput of open, access-controlled doorways, corridors and passageways.
-This additional level of security adds sensitivity and signals activity such as unauthorised entrants, tailgating, collusion and obstruction, ideal for protecting internal doors in data centres, executive floors, laboratories and office environments.
+Our Door Detective range works to reinforce access control systems by monitoring the throughput of open, access-controlled doors, corridors and passageways.
+This additional level of security adds sensitivity and signals activity such as unauthorised entrants, tailgating, collusion and obstruction, which is ideal for protecting internal doors in data centres, executive floors, laboratories and office environments.

 Further Enhancements to Your Security

-Biometric security is playing an increasingly important role in enhancing and personalising entrance control systems.
-Encompassing a variety of methods for ensuring identity and access based on specific traits, such as fingerprinting, voice and iris structure recognition, integrating biometrics with entrance control systems helps to prevent collusion as every employee has a unique set of traits, unlike a keycard which could be passed from one user to another, or fall into the wrong hands entirely.
+Biometric security is increasingly vital for enhancing and personalising entrance control systems.
+Using various identity and access verification methods such as fingerprinting, voice and iris recognition, biometrics can prevent collusion and ensure each employee has a unique set of traits.

 A combination of the above measures and strategies would provide the most secure environment, but the level of security you require is dependent on a number of factors, such as the kind of assets you’re protecting, the layout of the building and the budget you have to work with.